Jeffleecy/GWAS_SAIGE-GENE/SAIGE-GENE_UserManual.md

-# The workflow of using  SAIGE/SAIGE-GENE software
+# The workflow of SAIGE/SAIGE-GENE software
 SAIGE-GENE is developed to conduct variance component set-based tests, such as SKAT5 and SKAT-O6, for unbalanced case–control phenotypes in biobank-scale data [1].
-## Introduction
+SAIGE-GENE is incorporated into the SAIGE software.

 ## Installation
-### software:
+### Software:
-Please check [here](https://saigegit.github.io/SAIGE-doc/docs/Installation.html) for the latest SAIGE/SAIGE-GENE version.
+Please check [here](https://saigegit.github.io/SAIGE-doc/docs/Installation.html) for the latest SAIGE version.

-### installation explanation:
+### Installation:
-- Please check [here](https://saigegit.github.io/SAIGE-doc/docs/Installation_sourcecode.html) for the guidence from the developers of SAIGE/SAIGE-GENE.
+- Please check [here](https://saigegit.github.io/SAIGE-doc/docs/Installation_sourcecode.html) for guidance from the developers of SAIGE-GENE.
-- Here, I will explain certain steps of installing SAIGE under high performance computing (HPC) environment, which the developers did not fully explained in their website.
+- Here, I will explain some important steps of installing SAIGE under a high-performance computing (HPC) environment, which the developers did not fully explained in their website.
-- The objective of installation is to install SAIGE in the R pacakge of RSAIGE in the conda environemnt (this is important!).
+- The objective of installation is to install SAIGE in the R package of RSAIGE in the conda environment.
 - Steps of installation:
    1. download the source file from [here](https://saigegit.github.io/SAIGE-doc/docs/Installation_sourcecode.html)
    2. download conda